fishinwind/workshop/content/Classes/class-18.rst

 We have seen the problem of parsing a FASTQ file.
 How do we describe the format in English?

-   FASTQ records occur in groups of 4 in the order: name, seq, plus, qual
+Each FASTQ record is a group of 4 lines in this order:

+1. name
+2. seq
+3. plus
+4. qual

 We will learn some tools to simplify this.